intel-lab-lkp/linux/Documentation/networking/af_xdp.rst

 Libbpf is a helper library for eBPF and XDP that makes using these technologies a lot simpler.
-It also contains specific helper functions in tools/lib/bpf/xsk.h for facilitating the use of AF_XDP.
+It also contains specific helper functions in ./tools/testing/selftests/bpf/xsk.h for facilitating the use of AF_XDP.
 It contains two types of functions: those that can be used to make the setup of AF_XDP socket easier and ones that can be used in the data plane to access the rings safely and quickly.
-To see an example on how to use this API, please take a look at the sample application in samples/bpf/xdpsock_usr.c which uses libbpf for both setup and data plane operations.

 We recommend that you use this library unless you have become a power user.
 It will make your program a lot simpler.